 - - High fines for violations of safety regulations.

-- – Personal liability of responsible individuals within the company.
+- – Personal liability of responsible persons within the company.

-Operator responsibility in facility management is not monolithic; it encompasses various roles and duties that must be clearly distinguished from each other.
-Operators are generally responsible for the Security and the proper operation of properties.
+Operator responsibility in facility management is not monolithic; it encompasses various roles and duties that must be clearly delineated.
+Operators are generally responsible for the and systems.
+Companies must ensure that their systems are protected against cyberattacks and that sensitive data does not fall into the wrong hands.
+Furthermore, operators must also ensure that their facilities are properly maintained to prevent accidents or failures. and the proper operation of properties.
 Service providers, on the other hand, perform specific tasks, while users occupy the premises.
 This distinction is crucial for clearly assigning responsibilities and minimizing liability risks.

 Distinction Between Operator, Service Provider, and User